Poetry Month 2012: EPISODE 4

 - Read more about Debbie’s books

-- Read other interviews with Debbie at Mymcbooks and MittenLit
+- Read other another interview with Debbie at Mymcbooks

 - Talk about how the daffodils dance in the poem and have students (or the teacher, for pre-K) invent movements to go with the words.
 Extend the activity with some of these Elements of Movement lessons from Bright Hub Education.

-- There are lots of free gardening and plant lesson plans online, including designing a native plants garden at National Geographic; a roundup of all sorts of plant and flower lesson plans for all ages at TheTeachersGuide; lessons, crafts, and activities for preschoolers; and lessons for every subject area at the Royal Horticultural Society.
+- There are lots of free gardening and plant lesson plans online, including a complete guide to gardening with kids by Yard Care Life; a roundup of all sorts of plant and flower lesson plans for all ages at TheTeachersGuide; and lessons for every subject area at the Royal Horticultural Society.

 - Have students illustrate their favorite image in the poem, or complete one of these charming daffodil crafts and activities at The Crafty Crow and Activity Village.